arbor-sim/arbor/doc/concepts/labels.rst

     The radius of the cell at a given point multiplied with the ``scale`` parameter with unit :math:`{\mu m}^{-1}`.

+.. label:: (radius)

+    A radius expression with a default scaling factor of 1.0.

 .. label:: (diameter scale:real)

     The diameter of the cell at a given point multiplied with the ``scale`` parameter with unit :math:`{\mu m}^{-1}`.

+.. label:: (diameter)

+    A diameter expression with a default scaling factor of 1.0.

 .. label:: (add (iexpr | real) (iexpr | real) [... (iexpr | real)])